-- 601.4.4.1 The appointed Jury members gather for their first meeting prior to the first team captains meeting. - 601.4.4.2 The active duty of the Jury begins with its first meeting and ends, if no protest is submitted, at the expiration of the protest deadline, otherwise after settlement of all submitted protests. - 601.4.5 Franchise and Voting - The TD is the chair of the Jury.
+- 601.4.2.1 U.S. Ski & Snowboard appoints the Technical Delegate. (art.
+601.2) - 601.4.2.2 The TD appoints - the Referee - and for DH and SG, the Assistant Referee - substitute Jury members in case of force majeure - U601.4.2.3 The jury should, when possible, include a woman. - 601.4.2.4 The Chief of Race must have current officials membership, appropriate certification, and must have attended a bi-seasonal Continuing Education clinic prior to the event. - 601.4.3 Exclusions - 601.4.3.1 A competitor cannot be a member of the Jury. - 601.4.4 Tenure of the Jury - 601.4.4.1 The appointed Jury members gather for their first meeting prior to the first team captains meeting. - 601.4.4.2 The active duty of the Jury begins with its first meeting and ends, if no protest is submitted, at the expiration of the protest deadline, otherwise after settlement of all submitted protests. - 601.4.5 Franchise and Voting - The TD is the chair of the Jury.
 He conducts the meetings.
 Each of the following has one vote in the Jury: - 601.4.5.2 The TD, Chief of Race, Referee and in the case of DH and SG, the Assistant Referee. - 601.4.5.3 Decisions are made by simple majority vote of members present and voting (exception art.
 646.3). - 601.4.5.4 In the case of a tie, the TD has the casting vote. - 601.4.5.5 Minutes must be kept of all meetings and decisions of the Jury and signed by each individual member of the Jury, with each individual vote on decisions recorded, as per art.
-601.3.7. - 601.4.5.7 In cases where an immediate decision must be made and it is not possible to convene the entire Jury, each member of the Jury has the right, prior to or during the race, to make decisions which according to the rules per se are reserved to the Jury as a whole; but only provisionally with the obligation to have the decision confirmed by the Jury as soon as possible. - 601.4.6 Duties of the Jury

-The Jury monitors the adherence to the rules throughout the entire race, including the official training.

-- 601.4.6.1 From a technical standpoint particularly by:

-- · checking the race-course and the set courses

-- · checking the snow conditions

-- · checking the preparation of the course

-- approving the use of snow compactors and other chemicals.

-- checking the crowd control systems

-- checking the start, the finish area and the run-out from the finish

-- checking the first aid service

-- appointing the course setters.

-- fixing the time of course setting

-- overseeing the work of the course setters
+601.3.7. - 601.4.5.7 In cases where an immediate decision must be made and it is not possible to convene the entire Jury, each member of the Jury has the right, prior to or during the race, to make decisions which according to the rules per se are reserved to the Jury as a whole; but only provisionally with the obligation to have the decision confirmed by the Jury as soon as possible. - 601.4.6 Duties of the Jury - The Jury monitors the adherence to the rules throughout the entire race, including the official training. - 601.4.6.1 From a technical standpoint particularly by: - checking the race-course and the set courses - checking the snow conditions - checking the preparation of the course - approving the use of snow compactors and other chemicals. - checking the crowd control systems - checking the start, the finish area and the run-out from the finish - checking the first aid service - · appointing the course setters. - fixing the time of course setting - overseeing the work of the course setters

-- spot-checking of the gate panels

-- opening or closing the race courses for training in consideration of the technical preparations and the prevailing weather conditions

-- determining the method of the competitor's course inspection

-- inspection of the course before the race

-- determining the number of forerunners for each run and setting the start order of the forerunners

-- debriefing the forerunners as necessary

-- changing the start order in consideration of course conditions and in extraordinary conditions

-- changing the start intervals

-- giving instructions to and obtaining information from the gate judges.
+- spot-checking of the gate panels - opening or closing the race courses for training in consideration of the technical preparations and the prevailing weather conditions - determining the method of the competitor's course inspection - inspection of the course before the race - determining the number of forerunners for each run and setting the start order of the forerunners - · debriefing the forerunners as necessary - changing the start order in consideration of course conditions and in extraordinary conditions - changing the start intervals - giving instructions to and obtaining information from the gate judges.

 For DH: